NoahLerma/restaurant-reservation/README.md

   - **Email:** `admin@fibonaccisflame.com`
   - **Password:** `admin`
 - Log in and access the Admin Dashboard from the navigation menu.
+- Feel free to register a new account and verify that it cannot access admin tools and can also make resrvations.

 ## Environment Variables
 - `DATABASE_URL` - Connection string for your database